OpaCodes/World-A/French/Scheduler.md

 I don't antipicate the world being full during an event because it's a bit niche and that's partially why I kept the player count as low as it is.
 But if there's no more room to join and you would like to, feel free to add me: from what I understand, the maximum player count in a world doubles if friends join.

-With that said, have a wonderful day and perhaps enjoy them film if you decide to hop by !
+With that said, have a wonderful day and perhaps enjoy the film if you decide to hop by !